 If you want to buy something that can take paranormal research to the next level, consider extras like these.

 The REM Pod is a love-it-or-hate-it kind of tool.
-I’ve seen them in use at many investigations, and the results can be startling… and baffling.
+I’ve seen them (and similar devices) in use at many investigations, and the results can be startling… and baffling.
 I think it’s one of those tools we’re just starting to understand.

 My only complaint about the REM Pod is that it can be hypnotic.
 Perhaps literally.
 I’ve seen far too many people sit down and watch the REM Pod for hours, and miss great, ghostly anomalies in nearby rooms.

 For now, I think the REM Pod is a tool to use in tandem with other devices and with a video camera watching it, so you don’t have to.